evancz/guide.elm-lang.org/book/effects/time.md

 Task.perform AdjustTimeZone Time.here
 ```

 Reading through the [`Task`][task] docs is the best way to understand that line.
 The docs are written to actually explain the new concepts, and I think it would be too much of a digression to include a worse version of that info here.
-The point is just that we command the runtime to give us the `Time.Zone` here, where the program is running.
+The point is just that we command the runtime to give us the `Time.Zone` wherever the code is running.

 [utc]: https://package.elm-lang.org/packages/elm/time/latest/Time#utc
 [task]: https://package.elm-lang.org/packages/elm/core/latest/Task